Here’s Why Customer Retention Is So Important for ROI, Customer Loyalty, and Business Growth 3035 Views Dec 29, 2020

 For all possible reasons that is out there, we all know how tough it is to acquire new customers year after year, and especially in these uncertain times of COVID-19.
 You need to stretch that marketing budget strategically to make it effective.
 As it is stated that, 82% of companies find retaining customers more cheaper than acquiring new ones.

-When we say that it is the customer that you have retained time and again account for 68% of your sales.
-The role of retaining customers for e-commerce business is a different ball game altogether.
+When we say that it is the customer that you have retained time and again accounts for 68% of your sales.
+The role of retaining customers through eCommerce website development services is a different ball game altogether.

 One can hypothesize that these e-commerce companies spend so outlandishly to improve tech that helps them bring closer to their existing customer.
 In fact, it is through the customer retention strategies that small retail houses and ecommerce companies take on big bullies.